 Instructions

-- Bring a large pot of water to a boil and add the fresh Chinese noodles.
+- Prepare noodles.
+Bring a large pot of water to a boil and add the dry noodles.
 Immediately stir with a fork to be sure they don't stick together.
-Let them cook just until they're tender, about 3 minutes.
-Drain, add them back to the pot, and toss them with grapeseed oil.
+Let them cook just until they're tender, about 9 minutes (or according to package instructions).
+Drain, add them back to the pot, and toss them with about a tablespoon of the oil.
 Set aside.

 Thao @ In Good Flavor